Doriel1121/souto/README.md

   * Board secret: 4408

 Please notice that you are not the only tester that may check these boards.
 So please do not delete / add garbage tickets.
+Please notice that once you connect to a board as sailor and open a user, in `My user` page you will find the user secret with whom you can connect to your user if you log out